beatrice-f/Thesis-repo/README.md

 Finally, to dig deeper into the results obtained by computing the semantic similarity among sentences, an analysis of lexical patterns and context was carried out with the aim of understanding how sentiments and meanings relating to our target word have evolved in time.

-Content in this repository is licensed under a CC BY 4.0 license.
+<sub>Content in this repository is licensed under a CC BY 4.0 license.</sub>